 Acacia from the Greek 'akakia' and derived from 'ake' or 'akis' meaning a sharp point or thorn and 'akazo' meaning to sharpen.
 Dioscorides, the Greek physician and botanist used the word in the 1st century AD for the Egyptian thorn tree, Acacia arabica.
 Enterocarpa from the Greek 'enteron' meaning intestine and 'karpos' meaning fruit, referring to the pod being coiled like an intestine.

 Distribution and status

-Restricted to a number of locations in South-Eastern, Yorke Peninsula and Eyre Peninsula regions, growing in woodland to open, forest with sandy alkaline and hard neutral yellow duplex, red shallow porous loam and grey cracking and self-mulching clays soils.
+Restricted to a number of locations in upper South-East, Yorke Peninsula and Eyre Peninsula regions, growing in woodland to open forest with sandy alkaline and hard neutral yellow duplex, red shallow porous loam and grey cracking and self-mulching clays soils.
 Also found in Victoria.
 Native.
 Very rare in South Australia.
 Very rare in Victoria.
 Endangered under the EPBC Act.

 Herbarium regions: Eyre Peninsula, Yorke Peninsula, South Eastern

 NRM regions: Eyre Peninsula, Northern and Yorke, South East